kubernetes/test-infra/prow/README.md

    and the `job` annotation key to `prow.k8s.io/job` added in pods.
  - *October 13, 2017* `hook:0.174`, `plank:0.50`, and `jenkins-operator:0.47`
    drop the deprecated `github-bot-name` flag.
- - *October 2, 2017* `hook` version 0.171.
-The label plugin was split into three plugins (label, sigmention, milestonestatus).
+ - *October 2, 2017* `hook:0.171`: The label plugin was split into three
+   plugins (label, sigmention, milestonestatus).
 Breaking changes:
    - The configuration key for the milestone maintainer team's ID has been changed.
 Previously the team ID was stored in the plugins config at key